facebook

 What is Project 2025?
 And why should you care?

 Editor’s note: Project 2025 and what it might mean if implemented under a future Republican administration have become a leading topic of conversation during this 2024 presidential election season.
-The plan is described as a blueprint that would allow an incoming Republican president to quickly assume greater control of the U.S. government and substantially alter it toward the ideologies of influential Trump conservatives.
-A friend of Faith on View, Erik Bjornstad, created a deep dive into the topic and has graciously allowed FoV to publish it.
+The plan is described as a blueprint allowing an incoming Republican president to quickly assume greater control of the U.S. government and substantially alter it toward the ideologies of influential Trump conservatives.
+A friend of Faith on View, Erik Bjornstad, created a deep dive on the topic and has graciously allowed FoV to publish it.
 The posts originally appearing on Facebook have been edited for both clarity and brevity.

 Table of Contents